 I. INTRODUCTION: THE CORRECT WAY TO CHANGE CULTURE

-“Therefore bear fruits in keeping with repentance….
+“Therefore bear fruits in keeping with repentance…” (v.
+8).

-10-14 And the crowds were questioning him, saying, “Then what shall we do?”
+And the crowds were questioning him, saying, “Then what shall we do?”
 And he would answer and say to them, “The man who has two tunics is to share with him who has none; and he who has food is to do likewise.”
 And some tax collectors also came to be baptized, and they said to him, “Teacher, what shall we do?”
 And he said to them, “Collect no more than what you have been ordered to.”
 Some soldiers were questioning him, saying, “And what about us, what shall we do?”
-And he said to them, “Do not take money from anyone by force, or accuse anyone falsely, and be content with your wages.”
-1
+And he said to them, “Do not take money from anyone by force, or accuse anyone falsely, and be content with your wages” (vv.
+10–14).1

 Notice what follows in terms of cultural change.
-In Luke 3 the Word of God says that personal generosity, integrity, respect for others’ property and person, as well as personal contentment, are the fruits in keeping with repentance: all stem from the conversion of the soul by the Gospel of Jesus Christ!
+In Luke 3 the Word of God says that personal generosity, integrity, respect for others’ property and person, as well as personal contentment, are the fruits in keeping with repentance.
+All stem from the conversion of the soul by the gospel of Jesus Christ!
 It follows that:

-In Luke 3, identified are three different sectors of Palestinian culture that were present when John the Baptist preached: The crowds, the tax collectors, and the soldiers.
-Although culturally dissimilar, all were profoundly affected by John’s message in ways similar: Regardless of socio-economic background, each repented of his sins and was genuinely transformed (cf. Romans 12:2).
+In Luke 3, identified are three different sectors of Palestinian culture that were present when John the Baptist preached: the crowds, the tax collectors, and the soldiers.
+Although culturally dissimilar, all were profoundly affected by John’s message in ways similar.
+Regardless of socio-economic background, each repented of his sins and was genuinely transformed (cf. Romans 12:2).

-Each of the three is instructed by John to bear character qualities that will most certainly benefit society!
+Each of the three assemblages is instructed by John to bear character qualities that will most certainly benefit society!
 Here, then, is the best way to effect societal change in the long run.
-(To disagree with this is to disagree with the simple, clear meaning of the passage.)
+(To disagree with this certainty is to disagree with the simple, clear meaning of the passage.)